Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/TilingParametersProgramming.md

 There are multiple levels of memory in the AI Engine-ML architecture:

-- Memory Module attached to the AI Engine-ML (64kB).
-Access from the processor or using internal DMA with dedicated address generators (2xMM2S, 2xS2MM).
+- Memory module attached to the AI Engine-ML (64 KB).
+You can access it from the processor or through internal DMA with dedicated address generators (2xMM2S, 2xS2MM).
-- memory tile (512 kB): 1 or 2 per column.
-Access with internal DMAs with dedicated address generator (6xS2MM, 6xMM2S).
+- Memory tile (512 KB): one or two per column.
+You can access it using internal DMAs with dedicated address generators (6xS2MM, 6xMM2S).
-- External memory: DDR or HBM which is also addressed by DMAs located in the PL-AIE array interface.
+- External memory: double data rate (DDR) or high bandwidth memory (HBM), addressed by DMAs in the PL-AIE array interface.

-Data in these memories can be seen as a single dimension set of data, but depending on the memory the maximum dimensionality can be 3 (AIE Tile DMA, Interface Tile DMA) or 4 (memory tile DMA).
-Currently (2022.2) DMA BDs of the memory tile and the Interface Tile can be programmed from within the graph.
+You can see data in these memories as a single dimension set.
+Depending on the memory, maximum dimensionality can be three (AIE tile DMA, interface tile DMA) or four (memory tile DMA).
+As of 2022.2, you can program DMA BDs of the memory tile and interface tile from within the graph.

-This programming process is done through what we call _Tiling Parameters_.
-These parameters describe how the data should be accessed in the memory on a tile basis.
-Dimension 0 is the dimesion where the data are contiguous in memory.
-The overall dimension of the buffer is specified and then the tile dimension and the number of tiles to read in each dimension.
+You perform this programming through *Tiling Parameters*.
+These parameters describe how you access data in memory on a tile basis.
+Dimension 0 is where data is contiguous in memory.
+Specify the overall buffer dimension, then the tile dimension, and finally the number of tiles to read in each dimension.

-## Tiling parameter structure
+## Tiling Parameter Structure

-The `tiling_parameters`structure is defined as follows:
+The `tiling_parameters` structure is defined as follows:

 ```C++
   struct tiling_parameters